philemonnwanne/altschool-cloud-exercises/Exam/readme.md

 # [altschool](https://altschoolafrica.com)-semester-01-exam

-This is private repo for documenting all my altschool first semester exam/project

 To avoid my project being totally dependent on `ansible` I made a few modifications of my own (by creating custom scripts).
-Also to avoid exposure of data and private info, I made sure to encrypt my credentials using `ansible-vault` which would require a password for one to decrpyt the contents of that file.
+Also to avoid exposure of data and private info, I made sure to encrypt my credentials using `ansible-vault` which would require a password for one to decrpyt the contents of such files.

 ### NETWORK DIAGRAM
 ![my-logical-network](https://github.com/philemonnwanne/altschool-cloud-exercises/blob/main/Exam/img/logical-network.jpg)